🌎Currency: Real (R$) (BRL)

 Between important cities you can also travel by coaches, thus taking many hours.
 Some journeys can drive in single lane roads and between smaller towns they can be quite treacherous at times.

-Attention!: Travelling domestically in Brazil is safer the more east of the country you are (down the coast line).
+Attention!
+Travelling domestically in Brazil is safer the more east of the country you are (down the coast line).
 All the major cities are also in this area, making it easier to travel to.
 If you travel West or into the dense rain forest you will find conditions of the infrastructure to be very basic or in some cases, precarious.
 Some areas can be also completely inhabited with a total lack of communication.
 It's always recommended to check your destinations in Brazil before travelling and taking navigation aid equipment if you plan to venture into the wild side of the country.
 Often such trips are better made by tours and with local guides.

 Attention!: Another thing to consider in Brazil are the famous "fabellas".
 These are essentially populated areas over the hills near the cities, with very basic construction materials and who's residents are belonging to the lower classes.
 Unfortunately, there is also lots of gangs, ilegal weapon and drug trafficking and dangerous criminals who hide in the fabellas.
 It's strongly advised not to venture inside them, unless you are going with a local who can guarantee your safety and knows their way around.

-Weather and temperature: The vast size of the country means that Brazil has many different climates and depending which season you travel in or to which area you can experience very different temperature.
+The vast size of the country means that Brazil has many different climates and depending which season you travel in or to which area you can experience very different temperature.
 From tropical and humid all year round in the north of Brazil to cold and windy seasons in the south.
 Make sure to enquire which weather conditions to expect on arrival and search for information depending on the region to get more precise information.

-What to eat and drink?: Reflecting Brazil’s rich cultural mix, its cuisine is similarly diverse and flavoursome.
+Reflecting Brazil’s rich cultural mix, its cuisine is similarly diverse and flavoursome.
 Standards are generally very high, and there are dishes to cater for all tastes and appetites (huge portions in restaurants can usually feed two).
 European, North American, African, Middle Eastern and Asian foods are widely available in resorts and main cities.

 The fruits and plants of the Amazon are widely available, such as the açai berry, served in cafes as a refreshing cool smoothie.
 Brazil’s African roots are strongest in the northeast, which specialises in spicy seafood stews, enriched with palm oil; while Amazonian freshwater fish are often turned into soups or steamed in palm leaves.
 Although there is no definitive national dish, the hearty feijoada (a stew of beans, beef and pork) is very popular.
 There are many traditional dishes and regional specialities which include:

 Feijoada: A rich stew of black beans, beef and pork, which can also contain sausage, pigs' ears and tail, white rice, chopped kale and orange slices, and often washed down with a shot of cachaça.
 Moqueca: Fish or seafood stew from Bahia made with palm oil and coconut milk.
 Vatapá: Shrimps and chicken in a creamy sauce made of fish oil, coconut milk, and manioc paste, and served with rice.
 Acarajé: Mashed, deep-fried bean fritters often served with dried shrimps, okra, onions and peppers.
 Churrasco: Mixed grilled meat served with manioc flour and salad.
-Fresh fruit: Tropical treats include maracujá, cajú, jabuticaba, goiaba and cupuaçú.
-Pão de queijo: Cheesy doughballs, a favourite snack at any time of the day; the best are freshly made, light, spongy and deliciously tangy.
+Fresh fruit: Tropical treats include maracujá, cajú, jabuticaba, goiaba and cupuaçu.
+Pão de queijo: Cheese dough balls, a favourite snack at any time of the day; the best are freshly made, light, spongy and deliciously tangy.
 Bolinhos de bacalhau: Cod fishcakes.
 Romeu e Julieta: Guava jam and minas gerais cheese, a traditional breakfast favourite.

 Chopp: Draught beer; Brahma is the most popular brand.